marathonjay/westworld/README.md

-# Final Project Title
+# Westworld Fan site

 ## Introduction

-This is the introduction to my final project yadda yadda
+I'm a fan of the HBO series Westworld and decided I would build a simple fan site for my final project in the front end web development class I recently completed.

 ## Another Heading